0Setsuna0/CS7352_Final/README.md

-# CogVideoX Course Project
+# CS7352 Course Project

-This workspace is set up for a `CogVideoX-2B` baseline on a `12 GB` NVIDIA GPU.
+This workspace is set up for `CogVideoX-2B` inference and source-level experimentation on a single NVIDIA GPU.

+## Prerequisites

+- Windows with PowerShell
+- `git`
+- `uv` available on `PATH`
+- An NVIDIA GPU with a working driver

+`setup_env.ps1` uses `uv` to create `.venv`, provision `Python 3.12`, install CUDA-enabled PyTorch, install project requirements, and install the vendored `cog_diffuser/diffusers` source in editable mode.

 ## Quick Start